SupaaSchnitzel/ols4-Thesis/README.md

 * The dataloader (`dataload` directory)
 * The API server (`backend` directory)
 * The React frontend (`frontend` directory)

+# Added Features

+* Search results of each page ordered by criteria or by accumulated score

+* Refined search by ontology criterias

 # Deploying OLS4